Alwi Shahab

 Alwi Shahab (علوي شهاب; August 31, 1936 – September 17, 2020) was an Indonesian journalist for more than 40 years who mainly focused on Jakarta's socio-cultural problems.
 His career began in 1960 as a journalist at the Arabian Press Board news agency in Jakarta.

 In addition to journalism, Alwi also wrote essays which were compiled at least into 11 books from 2001 to 2013.
 Most of his books were published by Republika, where he worked since 1993.
 Subjects of his articles include the history of culture in Jakarta.

 Early life and family

 Alwi was born in Kwitang and was the oldest son of Saleh and Salma of Yemeni descent.
 His siblings were Latifah, Ali Shahab, Ahmad and Nur.
-He was also a maternal great grandson of Habib Ali bin Abdurrahman al-Habsyi of Kwitang from his granddaughter Salma, the daughter of Maria Van Engel.
+He was also a maternal great grandson of Habib Ali bin Abdurrahman al-Habsyi of Kwitang from his granddaughter Salma, the daughter of Maria Van Engels.

 Alwi Shahab had six children from his marriage to Sjarifah Maryam Binti Abdullah Shahab: Yusuf Reza Shahab, Luli Mas'ad Shahab, Vera Farida Shahab, Viga Rogaya Shahab, Abdullah Shahab, and Fetty Fatimah Shahab.